 Q: What are the biggest adjustments you had to make when settling into expat life in Japan?

 A: This is a 'how long is a piece of string?' question.
 Everything about daily life is different in some way from the UK.
 The focus on being exactly wrong rather than inexactly right, the meaning of 'yes', the universal lack of English, and the desire to stay late in the office irrespective of whether any work is actually being performed.
 And yet people helped me even if they couldn't speak to me, sometimes walking 15 minutes to show me where a station was.

 Q: What's the cost of living compared to the UK?

-A: It’s not necessarily the case that items are more expensive than in the UK.
-There are few remaining import duties and most items are these days are available either in stores or online.
+A: It's not necessarily the case that items are more expensive than in the UK.
+There are few remaining import duties, and most items these days are available either in stores or online.
 The real cost comes in that different stores sell the same items at different prices.
-Without a base reference, you actually don’t know what is expensive and what is good value.
-It takes time to learn this, but after a while your cost of living comes down.
+Without a base reference, you actually don't know what is expensive and what is good value.
+It takes time to learn this, but after a while, your cost of living comes down.

-Q: How would you rate the public transport in Japan?
+Q: How would you rate public transport in Japan?

 A: Public transport is outstanding across the country.
 The city-to-city bullet trains are fast and efficient with outstanding service.
 The subways in Tokyo run every few minutes and connect the entire city.
-Timing is important as the rush hour trains can be very crowded and should generally be avoided.
+Timing is important as rush-hour trains can be very crowded and should generally be avoided.
 There are women-only carriages on most trains for those preferring privacy.
-A car is not necessary in Tokyo though with children they can be a significant benefit.
+A car is not necessary in Tokyo, though with children they can be a significant benefit.
 A police certificate of parking is required to purchase a car.
-The bus service runs until late into the evenings and taxis are everywhere − simply put your hand out.
+The bus service runs until late into the evenings, and taxis are everywhere − simply put your hand out.

 Q: How would you rate the healthcare in Tokyo?